2013 Taça de Portugal final: Benfica

-As a Primeira Liga team, Benfica entered the 2012–13 Taça de Portugal in the third round, where they were drawn in an away tie against Segunda Liga side Freamunde at the Campo SC Freamunde.
+As a Primeira Liga team, Benfica entered the 2012–13 Taça de Portugal in the third round, where they were drawn in an away tie against Segunda Liga side Freamunde at the Complexo Desportivo do SC Freamunde.
 Benfica comfortably defeated the second division side 4–0, with goals from Lima, Óscar Cardozo, Eduardo Salvio and André Gomes.
 Fellow Primeira Liga side Moreirense, were Benfica's opponents in the fourth round.
 The match which took place at the Parque de Jogos Comendador Joaquim de Almeida Freitas, saw Benfica defeat the side from Moreira de Cónegos, 2–0.
 A goal near the hour mark through Serbian midfielder Nemanja Matić, and an injury time strike from Óscar Cardozo granted Benfica safe passage to the fifth round.

 Benfica were drawn to play at home against Desportivo das Aves in the fifth round.
 Despite Desportivo das Aves being a second division side, Benfica's coach Jorge Jesus opted for a strong starting line-up with first team regulars Artur, Ezequiel Garay, Maxi Pereira and Nicolás Gaitán being selected over players who had primarily been used by Jorge Jesus for the cup competition.
 Jesus' strong starting XI would pay off as Benfica would demolish the opposition 6–0, with a hat-trick from Óscar Cardozo, a brace from Rodrigo and a second-half penalty from Lima.
 The Encarnados faced cup holders Académica de Coimbra at the Estádio Cidade de Coimbra in the quarter-finals.
 For a second consecutive cup match, Jorge Jesus utilized another strong side to take on the Coimbra side.
 Benfica would defeat their opponents 4–0.
 Benfica's passage to the next round was pretty much sealed within the first twenty seven minutes, after Ola John opened the scoring and Brazilian striker Lima would score two.
 Argentine winger Eduardo Salvio would close the scoring in the second half.